Dorset dialect: Origins and distribution

 Dorset (or archaically, Dorsetshire) is a county in South West England on the English Channel coast.
 It borders Devon to the west, Somerset to the north-west, Wiltshire to the north-east, and Hampshire to the east.
 The Dorset dialect is derivative of the Wessex dialect which is spoken, with regional variations, in Dorset, Wiltshire, Somerset and Devon.
 It was mainly spoken in the Blackmore Vale in North Dorset, not so prevalent in the south of the county and less so in the south-east, which was historically in Hampshire prior to local government re-organisation in 1974.

 The Dorset dialect stems from Saxon with heavy Norse influence.
 The Saxon invaders that landed in Dorset and Hampshire towards the end of the 6th century, hailed from what is now the south of Denmark and the Saxon islands of Heligoland, Busen and Nordstrand.
-The dialect of the Saxons who settled in what became Wessex was very different from that of Saxons who settled in the east and south-east of England, being heavily influenced by their Danish neighbours.
-The Anglo-Saxon Chronicle records that Jutes occupied the area before the Saxons arrived and there are a number of old Norse words entrenched in the Dorset language, 'dwell' for example.
+The dialect of the Saxons who settled in what became Wessex was very different from that of Saxons who settled in the east and south-east of England, being heavily influenced by their Jutish neighbours.
+The Anglo-Saxon Chronicle records that Jutes occupied the area before the Saxons arrived and there are a number of Kentish words entrenched in the Dorset language, 'dwell' for example.

 Phonology

 Dorset is a medium-sized county in the South West of England which has a distinct accent and dialect.
-Some of the distinct features of the accent include: H-dropping, glottalisation, rhoticity and accentuated vowel sounds.
+Some of the distinct features of the accent include: H-dropping, glottalization, rhoticity and accentuated vowel sounds.